bbc/html5-video-compositor/README.md

 The current playhead position through the currently playing playlist.
 This can be set to seek to a given position in a playlist.
 Seeking is experimental and may break if seeking into some media sources.

 #### VideoCompositor.playlist
 This provides access to the current playlist.
 Content can be added/removed to the playlist dynamically at play time.
 Removing a currently playing media source or a media source which is currently pre-loading may result in undefined behavior.
-Dynamically modified playlists aren't re-parsed automatically by the internal playlist validator so either do this manually, or cross your fingers.

-### Methods of VideoCompositor Instances

-#### VideoCompositor.setPlaylist()
-Sets a playlist to be played by the videocompositor engine.
-The passed playlist is run through the playlist validator to make sure it's OK.
+The set playlist is run through the playlist validator to make sure it's OK.

 ```
 var playlist = {
     "tracks":[
-        [{type:"video", start:0, duration:5, src:"video1.mp4"}],
+        [{type:"video", start:0, duration:5, src:"video1.mp4"}]
     ]
-}
-VideoCompositor.setPlaylist(playlist)
+};
+VideoCompositor.playlist = playlist;
 ```

+### Methods of VideoCompositor Instances

 #### VideoCompositor.play()
 Starts playing the current playlist.
 Stop will be called once the end of the playlist has been reached.